agonising-chafe/VibeMeals/docs/data-model.md

   | 'SPICE'
   | 'CONDIMENT'
   | 'OTHER';
+// Import normalization note: enrichment may emit SAUCE/PANTRY/NUT; pipeline canonicalizes those to OTHER.

 // Basic constraints (v1 can be simple) export type DietConstraint =
   | 'NO_PORK'
   | 'NO_BEEF'
   | 'NO_SHELLFISH'
+  | 'NO_PEANUT'
   | 'NO_GLUTEN'
   | 'NO_DAIRY'
   | 'VEGETARIAN'